MDineshMurugavel/My-blog-page/SSL TLS.md

     sudo certbot --apache -d *Your domain name*
     ```

-11. Once you have successfully ran all of these commands on the command prompt, you can exit the command prompt tab.
+11. Lastly, once you have successfully ran all of these commands on the command prompt, you can exit the command prompt tab.

-12. You will now notice that your blog page is secured
+12. You will now notice that your blog page is secured.